klimbeta/klimbeta/docs/reference/Scoring/Overview.md

 Objective

 Comparing Climber's performance to a previously established standard.
+Most of Artistic Gymnastics uses an Absolute Scoring System since they have had decades to decontruct each element into its most simple parts.
+Gymnastics Judges have assigned numerical values to each part of an element in their Table of Elements.
+Gymnasts are scored relative to their [Code Of Points](https://www.gymnastics.sport/publicdir/rules/files/en_%202022-2024%20MAG%20CoP.pdf)

 ## Relative Score